-In connection with the Western State Design Acquisition, on October 7, 2016, the Company entered into a \$20.0 million credit agreement (the "Credit Facility"), consisting of a \$15.0 million revolving line of credit, subject to adjustment as described below (the "Revolving Line of Credit"), and a \$5.0 million term loan (the "Term Loan").
+In connection with the Western State Design Acquisition, on October 7, 2016, the Company entered into a \$20.0 million credit agreement (the "Credit Facility"), which consisted of a \$15.0 million revolving line of credit (the "Revolving Line of Credit") and a \$5.0 million term loan (the "Term Loan").
 The Company used a total of approximately \$12.6 million of borrowings under the Revolving Line of Credit and Term Loan to fund a portion of the cash consideration paid in connection with the Western State Design Acquisition and to pay approximately \$88,000 of fees, costs and expenses arising in connection with entering into the Credit Facility.

 In connection with the Tri-State Acquisition, the Company's Credit Facility was amended on October 30, 2017.
 Pursuant to the amendment, the Company received an additional approximately \$2.8 million of borrowings under the Term Loan and, in connection therewith, the maximum borrowing limit of the Credit Facility was increased from \$20.0 million to approximately \$22.2 million and the minimum required monthly payments under the Term Loan (as described below) were increased from \$60,000 to \$100,000.
-The Company used a total of approximately \$7.9 million of borrowings under the Revolving Line of Credit and Term Loan to fund the Cash Consideration paid in connection with the Tri-State Acquisition.
-At December 31, 2017, \$4.2 million was outstanding under the Revolving Line of Credit and \$7.0 million was outstanding under the Term Loan.
+The Company used a total of approximately \$7.9 million of borrowings under the Revolving Line of Credit and Term Loan to fund the cash consideration paid in connection with the Tri-State Acquisition.